projectatomic/atomic-site/source/blog/2017-11-15-migrating-kubernetes-on-fedora-atomic-host-27.html.md

 # atomic install --system --system-package=no --storage=ostree --name etcd registry.fedoraproject.org/f27/etcd
 ```

-When installed with the name "etcd," the etcd system container expects to find stores etcd data in `/var/lib/etcd/etcd.etcd`.
+When installed with the name **etcd**, the etcd system container expects to find stores etcd data in `/var/lib/etcd/etcd.etcd`.
 The etcd rpm is configured by default to store data in `/var/lib/etcd/default.etcd`, and the ansible scripts in [kubernetes/contrib](https://github.com/kubernetes/contrib/tree/master/ansible) use `/var/lib/etcd`.
 On a system running etcd as configured by the kubernetes/contrib ansible scripts, you'd move your data as follows:

 ```bash
 # systemctl stop etcd